SDA-SE/sda-dropwizard-commons/docs/migration-guides/MIGRATION_GUIDE_v5_to_v6.md

 Removed custom proxy configuration for MongoDB executable download.
 OS proxy settings should be configured instead.

+Removed getters from the `MongoDb` interface which affects the `MongoDbClassExtension`.
+You can retrieve information about the database, username or password from the `ConnectionString` that is provided by `MongoDbClassExtension#getMongoConnectionString()`.

 #### FixtureHelpers

 The class `io.drowizard.helpers.fixtures.FixtureHelpers` is not available in Dropwizard v4.
 So